MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-azure-data-lake-hindex.md

        SELECT
            I.AuthorId,
            A.DisplayName,
-           AF.DisplayName AS AffiliationDisplayName,
+           F.DisplayName AS AffiliationDisplayName,
            A.PaperCount,
            I.TotalEstimatedCitation,
            I.HIndex
        FROM @AuthorHIndexTemp AS I
        INNER JOIN @Authors AS A
            ON A.AuthorId == I.AuthorId
-       LEFT OUTER JOIN @Affiliations AS AF
+       LEFT OUTER JOIN @Affiliations AS F
-           ON A.LastKnownAffiliationId == AF.AffiliationId;
+           ON A.LastKnownAffiliationId == F.AffiliationId;

-   // Filter authors with top hindex
-   SELECT
-       DisplayName,
-       AffiliationDisplayName,
-       PaperCount,
-       TotalEstimatedCitation,
-       HIndex
-   FROM @AuthorHIndex
-   ORDER BY HIndex DESC, AuthorId
-   LIMIT 100;

    OUTPUT @AuthorHIndex
    TO @OutAuthorHindex
+   ORDER BY HIndex DESC, AuthorId
+   FETCH 100 ROWS
    USING Outputters.Tsv(quoting : false);
    ```